← Back to Blog

 Quick Buy CTA (If You Want the Short Answer)

-Before checkout, run a quick price check in our weekly deals roundup.
+Before checkout, run a quick price check in our weekly deals roundup, and if you walk most rounds, pair the bag decision with walking golf shoes and push carts.

 What to Actually Look For